cilium/design-cfps/README.md

 the CFP should be up to date and the relevant stakeholders should be in alignment even if they are still going through the practical ramifications of how to implement it.

-4. Updated: If there have been significant changes been the original CFP and the implementation, the CFP should be updated to reflect those changes.
-The new status of the CFP is Updated since it has changed signifigantly since it was first merged.
+3. Released [Project] X.Y: Everything listed in the CFP as part of the proposal (not future milestones) is merged into the project repository with the listed release.

-5. Dormant: This status is given to a CFP that has not been implemented for a variety of reasons, like not enough engineering cycles or not currently a focus of the project.
+4. Dormant: This status is given to a CFP that has not been implemented for a variety of reasons, like not enough engineering cycles or not currently a focus of the project.
 Any CFP where there is no active effort to build the solution can have the dormant status.
 This serves as a way to preserve